-Sharon and I are going to show you the practitioner version of the hip flexor stretch and it's a beauty and this can be done, believe it or not, even when someone's back is sore because of the way we positioned the person.
+Sharon and I are going to show you the practitioner version of the hip flexor stretch and it's a beauty.
+This exercise can be done, believe it or not, even when someone's back is sore because of the way we position the person being stretched .

 If your hip flexors are tight, this method will get you started, quickly.
-This can be used, if the directions are followed, EVEN if your lower back is sore, because this stretch does not allow the lower back to extend.
+This can be used, if the directions are followed, EVEN if your lower back is sore, because tension in the front leg and hip does not allow the lower back to be extended.

 Sharon and I are going to show you the practitioner version of the hip flexor stretch and it's a beauty.
 And this can be done, believe it or not, even when someone's back is sore because of the way we position the person first up.